 Just prior to this, the Security staff had allowed us volunteers to play volleyball with the inmates, which was a rare treat for us.
 It really helped to open up some lines of communication with them.
 But the inmates were in better physical shape than we were, so Adam and I were quite tired afterwards, and sat in the shade for awhile to catch our breath.

 As we sat there, Adam told me about the dead flies.
 The flies in the ointment, so to speak.
 He had been studying the writings of Solomon in the Bible, and was focused on Ecclesiastes 10:

 1 Dead flies make the perfumer’s ointment give off a stench; so a little folly outweighs wisdom and honor.
-Ecclesiastes 10:1 ESV
+Ecclesiastes 10:1 (ESV)

 Sin is folly and foolishness.
 It appeals to us at the time, and its temptation can be great – we usually know deep down that it is wrong, but fool ourselves into thinking that it will be alright this time.
-But sin’s consequences will come back to haunt us and can undo a whole multitude of good works we have done for the kingdom of God.
+But sin’s consequences will come back to haunt us and can tarnish a whole multitude of good works that we have done for the kingdom of God.

 But what about the sin that we do not want to turn away from?
 The secret things we know are wrong, so we let few others know about them.

 Neither we nor God want things to go that far.
-We want to stop doing anything that we know is wrong, and we turn to ask Him for help to put an end to the folly.
+We want to stop pursuing anything that we know is wrong, and we turn to ask Him for help to put an end to the folly.
 He will help us to become victorious.

 If I am being truly honest with myself, are there “dead flies” to be found in my character?